Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Results

 Interactions modify the short-range structures and therefore the character and effective geometry of the pathways.
 Notably, the third nearest-neighbor interaction plays a significant role in determining the low temperature phase of this material.
-Fig. \ref{fig3} B shows the simulated heat capacity $C_v$ as a function of temperature along a straight line in the $J_3 - J_3^\prime$ plane ($J_3^\prime - J_3 =0.047 K$) with $J_3^\prime$ ranging from $0.45 K$ to $0.65 K$.
-The order that exists at both ends of the diagram, marked by a peak in $C_v$ that decreases in temperature towards the centre, is interrupted in a broad region between -0.1K and 0.3K, where the system enters a glassy state at a roughly constant temperature.
-The parameters for DTO lie at the centre of this glassy region.
-The ferromagnetic clustering and, consequently, the character of the monopole pathways are also strongly dependent on $J_3$ and $J_3^\prime$.
-Fig.~ \ref{fig3}c shows the distribution of one region (coloured yellow), alongside the monopole pathways, for different strengths of the third neighbour couplings, marked as dotted lines in the phase diagram of Fig 3B.
-For negative $J_3$ and $J_3^\prime$, (panel [1] in Fig.~ \ref{fig3}c), the low temperature phase is ordered, and the domains form parallel planes along two principal axes; as $J_3^\prime$ increases towards the value for DTO, (panel [DTO]), the system exhibits a broader disordered low temperature phase, reflected in the regions becoming rugged and distributed across the whole sample.
-When $J_3^\prime$ is further increased, the regions become progressively ordered, (panel [2] in \ref{fig3}c), and eventually, when the system orders at low temperature, they form a uniform criss-cross pattern, (panel [3] in ~ \ref{fig3}c).
+Fig.~\ref{fig3}B shows the simulated heat capacity over temperature $C_v/T$ as a function of temperature along a straight line in the $J_3 - J_3\prime$ plane defined by ($J_3\prime - J_3 =0.047$~K), with $J_3\prime$ ranging from $-0.15$~K to $0.22$~K. The order that exists at both ends of the diagram, marked by a peak in $C_v/T$ that decreases in temperature towards the centre, is interrupted in a broad region between $-0.1$~K and $0.3$~K, where the system enters a glassy state at a roughly constant temperature.
+Our model for DTO lies at the center of this broad glassy region; this is a robust, rather than fine-tuned situation, that gives some latitude in the choice of parameters.
+The ferromagnetic clustering and, consequently, the character of the monopole pathways are also strongly dependent on $J_3$ and $J_3\prime$.
+Fig.~\ref{fig3}C shows the distribution of one region (coloured yellow), alongside the monopole pathways, for different strengths of the third neighbour couplings, marked as dotted lines in the phase diagram of Fig.~\ref{fig3}B. For negative $J_3$ and $J_3\prime$, (panel [1] in Fig.~\ref{fig3}C), the low temperature phase is ordered, and the domains form parallel planes along two principal axes; as $J_3\prime$ increases towards the value for DTO, (panel [DTO]), the system exhibits a broader disordered low temperature phase, reflected in the regions becoming rugged and distributed across the whole sample.
+When $J_3\prime$ is further increased, the regions become progressively ordered, (panel [2] in~\ref{fig3}C), and eventually, when the system orders at low temperature, they form a uniform criss-cross pattern, (panel [3] in~\ref{fig3}C).
 The right column shows the pathways for two monopoles in each case.